laishanyan/text-classification/README.md

-# text-classification
+# Classification tasks based on social sensing

-This project is a merger of multiple text categorization projects and models into a single project.
+This project is a merger of multiple Classification projects and models into a single project.